What Is Office Etiquette and Why Is It Important In 2024?

 2. Lead by Example

 Leadership sets the tone for organisational culture.
 Managers and leaders should endorse the importance of business etiquette and embody these principles in their own conduct.
 Leaders create a standard for employees to follow by consistently modelling respectful behaviour.
-Whether it's punctuality, communication style, or adherence to dress codes, the behaviour of leadership becomes a powerful influence that shapes the overall etiquette landscape within the company.
+Whether it's punctuality, communication style, or adherence to dress codes, leadership's behaviour becomes a powerful influence that shapes the overall etiquette landscape within the company.

 3. Establish Clear Guidelines